ydsingh/alexa/context/skill-events/README.md

 *  The sample code on [GitHub](https://github.com/Alexa/alexa-cookbook/context/skill-events).

 ## What your skill will do
-Customers can add items to their Alexa lists using their voice or through the Alexa app.
-Your skill will subscribe to the `AlexaHouseholdListEvent.ItemsCreated`, `AlexaHouseholdListEvent.ItemsUpdated` and `AlexaHouseholdListEvent.ItemsDeleted` events.
-Your skill will call the List API to retrieve the list item details and log them to the console.
+Customers can create their own list, update and delete the list using their voice or through the Alexa app.
+Customers can also add items to the Alexa lists or their own lists.
+Your skill will subscribe to the `AlexaHouseholdListEvent.ListCreated`, `AlexaHouseholdListEvent.ListUpdated`, `AlexaHouseholdListEvent.ListDeleted`, `AlexaHouseholdListEvent.ItemsCreated`, `AlexaHouseholdListEvent.ItemsUpdated` and `AlexaHouseholdListEvent.ItemsDeleted` events.
+Your skill will call the List API to retrieve the list and list item details and log them to the console.

 When a user enables a skill within the Alexa app, the user will be prompted to provide consent for list read permissions.
 This is so your skill can retrieve list item details when a user add, updates or removes an item from one of their Alexa lists.
 This code can be extended to sync with your list service so that a customer's Alexa list will stay in sync with your service.